 The Rutland Globe, describing the interior, reported 36 different woods were used in finishing the interior and no two rooms were finished he same way.
 All had hot and cold running water.
 Smith fitted it out for family life, the article noted, with nurseries and a room for his aging mother, finished in butternut and black walnut.

-Smith set himself up to thoroughly enjoy the life of a country squire.
+Columbus Smith set himself up to thoroughly enjoy the life of a country squire.
 He lived well, and his prosperity was generously reported in the Vermont newspapers.
 He served as director of the Brandon National Bank, and directed that town’s centennial celebration.
 Harriet served on fair committees and joined ladies groups.
 And his farm contained both livestock typical of the day as well as exotic bison.

 All the while he stayed active in business, acquiring property and constructing buildings both in Vermont and around the country.
 His wealth was evident in his winter trips to Florida.
 And he never lost his eye for an opportunity.

-He build the Columbus Smith Block as a center for businesses in Middlebury (later destroyed by fire) and a tenement house, which he eventually willed to St. Stephen’s Church in Middlebury.
+He built the Columbus Smith Block as a center for businesses in Middlebury (later destroyed by fire) and a tenement house, which he eventually willed to St. Stephen’s Church in Middlebury.
 And following the great Chicago fire of 1871, Smith went to Chicago where he bought and developed properties.